christianotieno/jest-testing-functions-js/README.md

 npm install
 ```

-> This acrion will install webpack to the node_modules directory of this project.
+> This action will install Webpack to the node_modules directory of this project.

 ### Run tests